Cooker Hood Installation Cost

 Recirculation Cooker Hoods

-While installation is cheaper because you don’t have ductwork you will have to replace the filters now and then.
-The cost of new filters varies between £10 and £20 depending on the cooker hood you have installed.
+While installation is cheaper because you don’t have ductwork, you will have to replace the filters now and then.
+Most carbon filters need changing every few months (it depends how much you cook), and they usually cost around £10 to £20.

 Ducted Cooker Hoods

 A ducted cooker hood is installed with ducting that goes through the wall, ceiling or floor and leads to the outside.
-This means when the extractor is in use the steam and odours are being channelled along the ducting into the air outside.
+This means when the extractor is in use the steam and odours are channelled along the ducting and vented outdoors.
+If you can’t run a duct to the outside (for example, in some flats), a recirculating hood is usually the simpler option.

 Hands on cooker hood duct